vinceskahan/v5wiki/WeeWX-v4-and-logging.md

 ```

 ## Logging to rotating files

+**15-may-2020: this strategy for rotating files does not work with WeeWX V4.0.0 due to a bug.
+Sorry!
+It will be fixed.**

 By default, the logging module logs to the "system log".
 In some cases, you may want to log to a
 set of rotating log files, such as `/var/log/weewx.log`.
 The WeeWX logging facility allows you
 to do this.